Spinal Tap (band): Other appearances

 In 1993, Nigel Tufnel appeared in the rockumentary Joe Satriani: The Satch Tapes.

 In 1994, The Return of Spinal Tap was released on video; most of this is live material from a 1992 performance at the Royal Albert Hall where the Stonehenge set was shown to the audience on video as being too big to fit through the stage doors, but it also includes some interviews and follow-up on the band members.

 In 2000, while promoting Tapster.com, Spinal Tap appeared and performed on the short-lived series VH1 The List (with Mick Fleetwood on drums) and appeared on the Late Show.

 On January 19, 2001, Spinal Tap played a "one night only" tour at the Hilton ballroom in Anaheim, CA. This was during the annual NAMM Show, and sponsored by Shure.
 Free earplugs were provided, "Stonehenge" was performed (with small dancers), and tour T-shirts were available the next day at Shure's tradeshow booth.
 The shirt showed several concert dates, but they were all marked cancelled - except the Jan 19 date.

 In 2006, Nigel Tufnel appeared in a Volkswagen TV commercial highlighting their offer of a free, exclusive First Act guitar with the purchase of qualifying automobiles.
 The guitar features knobs and inlays with the Volkswagen logo and pre-amps that allow it to be played through the car's stereo system.
 Also in 2006, the song "Gimme Some Money" was used in a TV commercial for Open from American Express, "Tonight I'm Gonna Rock You Tonight" appeared in Harmonix's video game Guitar Hero II and "Christmas with the Devil" appeared in BBC One promo spots for the network's Christmas program.

 In 2007, while accepting an award from the BBC Two program The Culture Show, Christopher Guest broke into Nigel Tufnel, and considered what his wife and kids would make of the Mark Kermode-shaped award.

 On July 7, 2007, Spinal Tap played at Wembley Stadium in London along with many major bands and groups as part of Live Earth, a climate change awareness concert.
 Their set included a new song written for the occasion, "Warmer Than Hell".
 During their final number, the song "Big Bottom", St. Hubbins and Tufnel both picked up basses.
-Spinal Tap was also joined by "every bass player in the known universe", including Nate Mendel (of the Foo Fighters); Robert Trujillo, Kirk Hammett, and James Hetfield (Metallica); Gordon Moakes (Bloc Party); and Adam Yauch (a.k.a.
-MCA), of Beastie Boys.
+Spinal Tap was also joined by "every bass player in the known universe", including Nate Mendel (of the Foo Fighters); Robert Trujillo, Kirk Hammett, and James Hetfield (Metallica); Gordon Moakes (Bloc Party); and Adam Yauch (MCA of the Beastie Boys).
 They were also joined on back-up vocals by Annette O'Toole, Michael McKean's wife.